OpenMDAO/POEMs/POEM_003.md

 they can do so via separate calls to promotes.

 Users can potentially define `src_indices` in both the `add_input` call on the component and in the `promotes` call in the group.
-In the event that there is a conflict between these specifications an error should be raised, since the user intent is no longer clear.
+In the event that there is a conflict between these specifications the following precedence should be followed:
+* If the user specifies `src_indices` and/or `flat_src_indices` only at the group level,
+then the the group level superceeds the component level and all inputs will use the group specification.
+* If the user specifies `src_indices` and/or `flat_src_indices` at both the group level and also at the component level, then the two specifications must match (in both shape and values) otherwise it is an error.
+* If the user specifies `src_indices` and/or `flat_src_indices` at only the component level, but not at the group level then each input can have its own `src_indices` which will be respected.
+This behavior matches what already happens in V3.0 when `src_indices` are specified at the component level and then the input is promoted.

 2. Disable the use of `add_subsystem` during the configure portion of the setup stack.